nstack-io/javascript-sdk/README.md

 ### Change Language

-First set the new language in the instance, and then call the `appOen` again to fetch translation.
+First set the new language in the instance, and then call the `appOpen` again to fetch translation.

 ```tsx
 nstackClient.setLanguageByString = "fr-FR";